 One obvious choice is to push routing into the lower layer, that is, to serve a new request in the bottommost layer in the stack that can handle it.
-In a two-layer IP-MPLS/Dense Wavelength Division Multiplexing (DWDM) network, this would amount to always instantiate a new direct lightpath for a new LSP request, and only attempt to reuse existing lightpaths once setting up a new one fails due to the lack of appropriate resources at the optical layer.
-Unfortunately, this layer-preference policy causes the frequent setting up of lowerlayer LSPs (which, by nature, tend to have an abundance of capacity but are tedious to establish and tear down) and, more regrettably, an adverse phenomenon we dubbed as wavelength fragmentation [9]: As the network is saturated by traffic from different source and destination nodes, a huge number of direct, but hardly ever used lightpaths will be established.
+In a two-layer IP/(D)WDM network, this would amount to always instantiate a new direct lightpath for a new LSP request, and only attempt to reuse existing lightpaths once setting up a new one fails due to the lack of appropriate resources at the optical layer.

+Unfortunately, routing in the lower layer causes the frequent setting up of lower-layer LSPs, which, by nature, tend to have an abundance of capacity but are tedious to establish and tear down, and might consume expensive resources due to frequent optical-electronicoptical (OEO) transformations along the path.
+More regrettably, however, this policy causes an adverse saturation phenomenon: As the network is filled up with traffic from different source and destination nodes, a huge number of direct but hardly ever used lightpaths will be established.
 At some point the network runs out of spare wavelength channels, and there remains no other choice to accommodate a new LSP request than to use a lengthy combination of existing lightpaths (since no new ones can be built), which will certainly cause suboptimal routing in the long run.
+Since this phenomenon shows exceptionally strong resemblance to the fragmentation of memory and disk blocks in computers, we call it wavelength fragmentation [17].
+For a demonstration of wavelength fragmentation, see the simulation results in Section 5.3.